-Modi is a controller bank system designed for AVR microcontroller platforms like Arduino and Teensy.
-There are four distinct module types available, each consisting of either 8 or 16 individually readable analog or digital controllers.
-Modi boards can be stacked to support up to 64 inputs making them ideal for MIDI/OSC projects.
-The system utilizes the 4051 8-channel analog multiplexer and a firmware library to collect readings.
+Modo is a controller bank system designed for AVR microcontroller platforms like Arduino and Teensy.
+There are four module types available, each consisting of buttons, knobs, and sliders.
+Modo boards can be stacked to support up to 64 inputs.
+The system uses analog multiplexers and a straightforward firmware library to collect readings.

 Arduinoboy is an open source project published by Timothy Lab.
 It allows the original Nintendo Gameboy to send and receive MIDI signals.
 In other words, it turns the Gameboy into an easily controllable synthesizer.
 Kiwi’s Arduinoboy was the first commercially available version of the device.
 Prior to its release, anyone who wanted one would either have to build their own or commission an electronics technician.